NCPR/diviner-wp-archive-theme/readme.txt

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Diviner Archive WordPress Theme is derived from Tonik Starter WordPress Theme, Copyright 2019 Tonik Labs.
-The Tonik Starter Theme is licensed under the MIT license.

 Diviner Archive WordPress Theme bundles the following third-party resources:

-Font Awesome Free is free, open source, and GPL friendly.
-You can use it for commercial projects, open source projects, or really almost whatever you want.
+# Font Awesome Free is free, open source, and GPL friendly.
+You can use it for
+commercial projects, open source projects, or really almost whatever you want.
 Full Font Awesome Free license: https://fontawesome.com/license/free.